-- Employment history and earnings.
+Employment history and earnings.
 Women tend to have more frequent breaks in employment due to child-bearing, child care, or care of elderly parents.
 When they are working, women on average earn less than their male counterparts.
-Thus, women generally receive lower Social Security benefits based on their own earnings histories, as compared to men. - Disability.
+Thus, women generally receive lower Social Security benefits based on their own earnings histories, as compared with men.

+Disability.
 Unpaid homemakers and caregivers do not qualify for coverage because they do not earn taxable wages, so some women are less likely to have sufficient recent employment to be insured for purposes of Social Security disability insurance benefits.
-If they qualify, women are likely to get lower benefits than their male counterparts. - Life expectancy.
+If they qualify, women are likely to receive lower benefits than their male counterparts.

+Life expectancy.
 Women, on average, live longer than men.
 Therefore, a woman who retires at the same age as a man can be expected to collect benefits over a longer period.
-The majority of women have fewer assets than men and are more dependent on Social Security. - Marital Status.
-A higher proportion of women than men never marry.
-As a consequence of longer life expectancy, and the fact that women are often younger than their spouses, women on average are more likely than men to become widowed before or during retirement.
-In addition, older women who lose a spouse are less likely than men to remarry.
-All these factors mean women are likely to spend longer periods during retirement unmarried, and these periods are likely to fall at the more advanced ages.
-Social Security survivor benefits are designed to provide retirement security to widows and widowers, but provide no protection for the nevermarried or for divorcees if the marriage lasted fewer than 10 years.
+The majority of women have fewer assets than men and are more dependent on Social Security.

+Marital Status.
+A woman's marital status affects her entitlement to Social Security benefits.
+Survivor benefits are designed to provide retirement security to widows and widowers, but provide no protection for the nevermarried or for divorcées if the marriage lasted less than 10 years.
+A higher proportion of women than men remain unmarried throughout life; women have a longer life expectancy than men; and women are, on average, younger than their spouses.
+In addition, older women who outlive a spouse are less likely than men to remarry.
+Women are consequently more likely than men to be single or widowed during retirement, particularly at the more advanced ages, and not receive adequate protection under Social Security.

-The United States Social Security system recognizes differences in financial circumstances among the workers and dependents it covers.
+The US Social Security system recognizes differences in financial circumstances among the employees and dependents it covers.
 As such, the current Social Security program provides certain safety net or social adequacy features to ensure that the less well off get enough benefits for retirement security.
-Although these features are not targeted at women, women often benefit from them more than men because of the factors mentioned previously.
+Although these features are not targeted at women, they often benefit from them more than men because of the factors mentioned previously.
 Some Social Security reform options currently being contemplated would change the social adequacy components of the program, with potentially disproportionate effects on women relative to men.

-The Academy's Issue Brief discussed the relative differences in the factors affecting men and women, as well as how these differences contribute to disparate benefits under Social Security.
+The American Academy of Actuaries' Issue Brief discusses the relative differences in the factors affecting men and women, as well as how these differences contribute to disparate benefits under Social Security.
 This includes the impact on the average woman of social adequacy provisions of the current Social Security program and various proposals to reform Social Security, including individual accounts.
-This combination of factors means that the average woman has a higher risk of having insufficient income or depleting savings in her retirement years.
+This combination of factors means that the average woman has a higher risk of having insufficient income or depleted savings in her retirement years.